top of page

 These rules will be on display in the pavilion.

 Our $20 household membership fee remains unchanged.
 Our membership year runs from 1st September to 31st August each year.
 All members are asked to pay their new years subs via direct bank deposit.
-The gate access code will be changed end of October.
+The gate access code will be changed on Monday 3rd November 2025.

 Existing members: you do not need to fill in a new membership form.
 Please just pay via direct bank transfer to: